ocaml-community/utop/README.md

     utop

-utop display a bar after the prompt which is used to show possible completions in real-time.
+utop displays a bar after the prompt which is used to show possible completions in real time.
 You can navigate in it using `M-left` and `M-right`, and select one completion using `M-down`.
-The `M` denotes the meta key, which is `Alt` most of the time.
+The `M` denotes the meta key, which is `Alt` on most systems.

 Customization
 -------------